Updated September 24, 2014

 Who is at higher risk for developing serious complications from flu?

-The people who are at higher risk of serious complications from influenza are the same individuals who are at higher risk for developing serious complications from seasonal influenza.
-These include:
+People who are at higher risk of serious complications from influenza include:

 If a member of my family is sick with the flu, do I need to stay home from work?

 No. You should stay home only if you get sick with flu-like symptoms (see "What should I do if I have flu symptoms?").
 Human Resources at MIT can provide additional information on the Institute's policies regarding time off to care for a sick family member.